metabase/metabase/docs/troubleshooting-guide/sql-logic.md

 1. Check if your source tables or upstream queries have [duplicated rows][troubleshooting-duplicated-data].
 2. Check your source tables or upstream queries for rows that should be filtered out.
     - Are you including empty or `NULL` rows in your aggregations?
-    - Ask your Metabase admin or data team about business logic that defines invalid, cancelled, or expired records that should be filtered out in queries.
+    - Ask your Metabase admin or data team about business logic that defines invalid, cancelled, or expired records.
 3. If you’re aggregating unique values, check that you’re not double-counting them.
     - Do you need to use `COUNT_DISTINCT` instead of `COUNT`?
     - Are you applying a `SUM` on top of a `COUNT_DISTINCT`?
-4. If you’re getting an error message, go to [Troubleshooting error messages][troubleshooting-error-messages].
-5. If you’re still stuck, search or ask the [Metabase community][discourse].

 #### Aggregated results (counts, sums, etc.) are too low.

 1. Check if your source tables or upstream queries have [missing rows][troubleshooting-missing-data].
-2. If you’re getting an error message, go to [Troubleshooting error messages][troubleshooting-error-messages].
-3. If you’re still stuck, search or ask the [Metabase community][discourse].
+2. Check your source tables or upstream queries for filters that should be removed.
+    - Are you excluding empty or `NULL` rows in your aggregations?
+    - Ask your Metabase admin or data team about business logic that may be excluding data you want to use.

 ### How to find out if you have a nested query